Hasdeo Arand

-Hasdeo Arand is a forest in the Indian state of Chhattisgarh in central India.
+Hasdeo Arand is a forest in the state of Chhattisgarh in central India.
 The forest is 170,000 hectares in area and is home to a diverse ecology and adivasi communities such as the Gonds.
 It is on top of the Hasdeo Arand coalfield in the north of Chhattisgarh.
-The Government of India has proposed to mine the coal, which would destroy the forest.
+The Government of India proposed to mine the coal, which would have destroyed the forest.
 The Hasdeo river runs through the forest.
 The forest comes under the Korba, Surajpur, Surguja districts of the state.

 People

 The Hasdeo Arand forest is estimated to be home to 10,000 people from the Gond, Oraon and other tribes.
 A Wildlife Institute of India report also estimated that around 60–70% of the annual income of the local communities came from forest based resources.

 Ecology

 The forest is home to 82 species of birds, 167 varieties of vegetation out of which 18 are considered threatened, and endangered butterfly species.
 The forest is a habitat and a major migratory corridor for elephants, and has had confirmed sightings of tigers.
 Indian Council of Forestry Research and Education has described it as "the largest un-fragmented forest in Central India consisting of pristine Sal and teak forests."
 The forest also acts as the water catchment area for the Hasdeo river, thus maintaining its perennial flow.